Reasons to Follow Up with a Recruiter

 Showing Interest

-There will be many candidates for the job and the recruiter will be discussing their plus and negative attributes, their skills, education, and experience with the employer on a regular basis.
+There will be many candidates for the job, and the recruiter will regularly discuss their plus and negative attributes, skills, education, and experience with the employer.

-You must stay in contact with the recruiter and tell him how the process is going, share how you fared at the interview, and describe how much you like the job profile.
+You must stay in contact with the recruiter, tell him how the process is going, share how you fared at the interview, and describe how much you like the job profile.

 The recruiter should see that you are very interested and motivated in getting the job and is sure to pass that impression on to the employer.